Expression of opinion cannot constitute contempt of court: Prashant Bhushan to SC

 'Reasonable restriction' being the operative word under Article l9(2), any exercise of contempt powers by the Supreme Court must necessarily not be of a nature that goes beyond 'reasonable restrictions', Bhushan said in the affidavit.

-To prevent a citizen from forming, holding, and expressing a 'bonafide opinion' in the public interest on any institution that is a creature of the Constitution is not a reasonable restriction and violates the basic principles on which our democracy is founded, he said.
+To prevent a citizen from forming, holding, and expressing a bonafide opinion' in public interest on any institution that is a creature of the Constitution is not a reasonable restriction and violates the basic principles on which our democracy is founded, he said.

-The affidavit said the power of contempt under Article 129 of the Constitution should be utilised to aid in the administration of justice and not to shut out voices that seek accountability from the court for the errors or omissions and commissions.
+The affidavit said the power of contempt under Article 129 of the Constitution should be utilized to aid in administration of justice and not to shut out voices that seek accountability from the court for the errors of omissions and commissions .

 It said that to curb constructive criticism from persons of knowledge and standing is not a 'reasonable restriction'.